60 Killer Facts about Mt. Kilimanjaro

 Glacier near the summit

-• A number of rivers and streams flow down from Kilimanjaro, especially on the south side of the mountain.
+27. Several rivers and streams flow down from Kilimanjaro, especially on the mountain’s south side.

 A elephant feeding with Mt.
 Kilimanjaro in the background